 Every season can fill you with positive emotions, but winter predisposes to sad thoughts.
-Everything then seems to be dilapidated and slightly devastated – people are more closed, most flowers are “sleeping winter sleep” and silence is everywhere.
-In order to “relax the setting” nature has created the delicate palette of primrose colors.
-What a bigger reward than touching her tender flowers during the most depressing season?
+Everything then seems to be dilapidated and slightly devastating, people are more closed, most flowers are “sleeping winter sleep” and silence is everywhere.
+In order to “relax the setting” nature has created the delicate palette of primrose colours.

-The flower blooms in February and thus until May.
-It will definitely contribute to the mood and smile on your face.
+The flower blooms in February until May.
+It will definitely improve the melancholy mood.
 The Latin primrose name is Primula, which comes from “prime”.
 The literal translation means the first, which suggests that it is among the forerunners of the spring.
 The primrose belongs to perennial herbaceous plants and numbers over 400-500 species.
-The colorful plant is part of almost every home – grown indoors, on the balcony or in the garden.
+The colourful plant is part of almost every home, it is grown indoors, on the balcony or in the garden.

 Interesting facts about the primrose

-Did you know that there is a special flower day.
-“Primrose Day” is reported on April 19th.
-It was a favorite flower of British Prime Minister Benjamin Disraeli, and this is the date of his death.
-Thus, instead of a bad memory, it is sealed as a holiday day.
-There is superstition that the primrose will appear in red blossoms if it is planted down.
+Did you know that there is a special flower day?
+“Primrose Day” is reported on April 19th to celebrate the anniversary of the British Prime Minister Benjamin Disraeli whose favourite flower was the primrose.
+Thus, instead of a bad memory, it is sealed as a holiday.

-Legends are written about the primrose described as a savior
+Legends are written about the primrose described as a saviour

 The story is related to the eruption of the volcano on the island of Java, always followed by many casualties.
-The flower managed to stop this disaster at the moment it was seen as a plant around the mountain slope.
-The so-called “royal primrose” blooms every time on the eve of the volcano.
-It gave the inhabitants a sign to leave their settlements.
+The flower managed to stop this disaster.
+The so-called “royal primrose” blooms every time on the eve of the volcano, It gave the inhabitants a sign to leave their settlements.
 The primrose is a loved flower that is present in people’s home.
-Going past his blossoms makes him smile and a positive mood.
-Thanks to the primrose, it is not necessary to tear live flowers for exquisite bouquets that do not last long.
-They look just like small little bouquets in different shades
+Thanks to the primrose, it is not necessary to tear live flowers for exquisite bouquets that do not last long as they look just like small little bouquets in different shades

-In larger species there is a difference in the structure, size and colors of the primrose.
+In larger species, there is a difference in the structure, size and colour of the primrose.
 Overall forms are very interesting and attractive.
-Primula is the Latin name of the primrose, but among such popular are “Darling of April”, “Golden stars”, “Spinkie” and others.
+Primula is the Latin name of the primrose, but among such popular are “Darling of April”, “Golden stars”, “Spinkie” and many others.

 The primrose is a symbol of the coming spring and the Easter holiday